Skip to content

 Next steps

-To read more about how Coro provides detection and protection services for an organization's cloud applications and users, see Coro high-level architecture.
+To read more about how Coro provides detection and protection services for an organization's apps, users, devices, and data, see Coro high-level architecture.